janosvajda/service-polling/README.md

 ## Installation

 1. You should create a MySQL/MariaDb database and table.
 You can find the SQL command in `migration/init.sql`
 1. You can change the DB connection details.
-MySQL port, user, password details are in ServicePollerRestControllerVerticle.java
+MySQL port, user, password details are in `ServicePollerRestControllerVerticle.java`
+1. Now, you should to the frontend directory `src/services-crud` and run `npm install` and `npm run build` You can read the frontend parts its own Readme in this file: `src/frontend/services-crud/README.md`

+Db details in for point 2 (from line 43. in ServicePollerRestControllerVerticle.java):

-`   private static final Integer MYSQL_PORT = 3306;
+    private static final Integer MYSQL_PORT = 3306;

     private static final String MYSQL_HOST = "localhost";